|

-the Barbershop and Stewardess functions on the Overland Trail ... as
+stewardess functions on the Overland Trail ... as well as similar

-well as similar services offered by other railroads.
+services offered by other railroads.
+Plus, we'll include interesting

 The